 Dual Credit Program

 The Dual Credit Program (DCP) is designed to give high school students the opportunity to enroll at Doña Ana Community College prior to high school graduation.
 Students must be enrolled at least half time as a junior or senior in a New Mexico public high school.
-Under a Dual Credit Master Agreement between DACC and the school district, students enrolled in approved dual credit courses are eligible to have the full cost of tuition and general fees waived.
-DCP participants do not pay for tuition or textbooks; however, they do pay for their own supplies, protective apparel, and tool sets when needed.
-Students are responsible for any course-specific fees, such as lab or online fees.
-They may take college-level courses that will simultaneously count toward high school graduation and toward a certificate or an associate degree at DACC.
+Under a Dual Credit Master Agreement between DACC and the local school district, students who enroll in approved dual credit courses are eligible to have the full cost of tuition and general fees waived.
+Textbooks are typically paid for by the school district, however, students do pay for their own supplies, protective apparel, and tool sets as required by the course(s) selected.
+Students may be responsible for any course-specific fees, such as lab fees.
+Home-schooled students are also eligible for the DCP but are responsible for purchasing their own materials including textbooks, digital course materials, tools, or any other course specific fees.
+In the DCP students take college-level courses that simultaneously satisfy high school electives for graduation and college credits toward a future certificate, associate degree or bachelor's degree.

 High school students enrolled in a high school that does not have a Dual Credit Master Agreement with DACC may be eligible for enrollment as Early Admission students; however, as such, they would be responsible for all costs related to enrollment.
 For further information, contact the DACC Admissions Office at (575) 528-7244.

-NOTE: Not all DACC courses taken through the DCP are transferable to other colleges and universities.
+NOTE: Not all DACC courses taken through the DCP may be transferable for college credit to other colleges and universities.

 Early College High School Program

-The Early College High School Initiative is designed to allow students to simultaneously earn a high school diploma while earning up to two years (60 hours) of college credit, which might result in a college certificate or associate degree by the time they graduate from high school.
-The facilities, usually located on a college or university campuses, make higher education more accessible and also help students become more comfortable in a higher education environment.
+The Early College High School Initiative is designed to allow students to simultaneously earn a high school diploma while earning up to two years (60 hours) of college credit.
+Many early college students will complete a college certificate or associate degree by the time they graduate from high school.
+The facilities, usually located on a college or university campus, gives students access to higher education courses earlier while students are still in high school and helps students become more comfortable in a higher education environment.